CMSgov/bcda-app/shared_files/README.md

 * cclf directory
   * sample cclf files related to figuring out attribution of beneficiary data
+* decrypted
+  * git-ignored, decrypted files sourced from the `encrypted/` directory
+* encrypted
+  * sensitive configuration values that should be encrypted in the repository
+    * `bfd-dev-test-cert.pem`: a certificate identifying and authorizing this application to retrieve claims data; encrypted
+    * `bfd-dev-test-key.pem`: the private key for the above certificate; encrypted
+    * `local.env`: a .env file with sensitive environmental variables used by Docker (see `docker-compose.yml` and `docker-compose.test.yml`); encrypted
 * synthetic_beneficiary_data
   * see README.md in this directory
 * ATO_private.pem